Trusted WordPress tutorials, when you need them most.

 The easiest way to export email addresses from your WordPress comments is by using WordPress Comments Import & Export.

-To begin, you’ll need to install and activate the plugin.
+To begin with, you’ll need to install and activate the plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

-Upon activation, go to Comments » Comments Im-Ex.
+Upon activation, you’ll want to go to Comments » Comments Im-Ex.

 The WordPress Comments Import & Export plugin

-With that being said, you may want to filter the comments that the plugin exports.
-One option is to only export comments that were posted within a particular timeframe.
+That said, you may want to filter the comments that the plugin exports.
+One option is only to export comments that were posted within a particular timeframe.

-To set a time limit, scroll to the ‘Date’ section.
-You can then click on each date field and then choose a start and end date from the calendar popup.
+To set a time limit, you can scroll down to locate the ‘Date’ section.
+Once found, you’ll want to click on each date field and then choose a start and end date from the calendar popup.

 Filtering the WordPress comments export

-To limit the export to a specific page, click on the box next to ‘Articles’ and then select any post from the list.
+To limit the export to a specific page, simply click on the box next to ‘Articles’ and select any post from the list.

 Filtering the WordPress comment export